qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Coping with Additional Remote Addresses
 ---------------------------------------

-The usage of multiple networks paths is often done using multiple IP addresses.
-For instance, a smartphone willing to use both Wi-Fi and LTE will use the corresponding addresses assigned by these networks.
-It can then safely send packets to a previously-used IP address of a server.
-The server can receive packets sourced with different IP addresses, but it MUST first validate the new remote IP addresses before starting sending packets to those addresses.
+Hosts can learn remote addresses either by receiving ADD_ADDRESS frames or observing the 4-tuple of incoming packets.
+Hosts MUST first validate the newly learned remote IP addresses before starting sending packets to those addresses.

-Similarly, additional addresses could be communicated using ADD_ADDRESS frames.
-Such addresses MUST be validated before starting to send packets to them.
 This requirement is explained in {{validation_address}}.

-The validation of an address is performed with PATH_CHALLENGE and PATH_RESPONSE frames as described in {{I-D.ietf-quic-transport}}.
+Hosts MUST initiate Address Validation Procedure as specified in {{I-D.ietf-quic-transport}}.

 A validated address MAY be cached for a given host for a limited amount of time.

 Receiving Uniflow State
 -----------------------

+TODO: integrate this in both states

+A congestion window is maintained for each sending uniflow.
+Hosts can also collect network measurements on a per-uniflow basis, such as one-way delay measurements and lost packets.

 When proposing uniflows to their peer, hosts need to maintain some state for their receiving uniflows.
 This state is created upon the sending of a first MP_NEW_CONNECTION_ID frame proposing the corresponding Uniflow ID.
-Then, hosts MUST ensure that they can associate a packet containing one of the advertised UCIDs with its corresponding receiving uniflow at any time.
-As long as there is still one active Uniflow Connection ID for this receiving uniflow (i.e., one UCID which was not retired yet using a MP_RETIRE_CONNECTION_ID), the host must expect receiving packets over the uniflow.
+As long as there is still one active Uniflow Connection ID for this receiving uniflow (i.e., one UCID which was not retired yet using a MP_RETIRE_CONNECTION_ID), the host MUST accept packets over the receiving uniflow.
 Once created, hosts MUST keep the following receiving uniflow information:

 Uniflow ID:

- : Encoded as an integer.
-It uniquely identifies the receiving uniflow in the connection.
+ : An integer that uniquely identifies the receiving uniflow in the connection.
    This value is immutable.

-Uniflow Source Connection IDs:
+Uniflow Connection IDs:

  : Possible values for the Connection ID field of packets belonging to this receiving uniflow.
-This value contains the set of active UCIDs that where advertised in previously sent MP_NEW_CONNECTION_ID frames.
-Notice that this set might be empty, e.g., when all advertised UCIDs have been retired by the peer.
+This value contains the sequence of active UCIDs that were advertised in previously sent MP_NEW_CONNECTION_ID frames.
+Notice that this sequence might be empty, e.g., when all advertised UCIDs have been retired by the peer.

 Packet Number Space:

- : Receiving uniflow specific monotonically increasing packet number space, dedicated for the packet receptions.
+[comment]: # (Link to section)

+ : Packet number space dedicated to this receiving uniflow.
 Packet number considerations described in {{I-D.ietf-quic-transport}} apply within a given receiving uniflow.

 Associated 4-tuple: